theostoican/MastersThesis/README.md

-# MastersThesis
-An Empirical Investigation of the Failure Mode of Training in Mildly Overparameterized NNs
+# An Empirical Investigation of the Failure Mode of Training in Mildly Overparameterized NNs